contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(meter:)` macro, used for creating a videogame bar-graph meter that's bound to a numeric variable.
 You can provide this with a colour or gradient for the bar, and a text label, as well as make the bar left-aligned, right-aligned or centered.
  * Added a `(link-rerun:)` macro, which is similar to `(link-repeat:)`, but which replaces the hook on each click rather than appending to it.
  * Added a `(rerun:)` macro, which replaces a given hook with its original source, eliminating any changes made to it by `(replace:)` or other macros.
 This also runs any macros inside the hook an additional time.
+ * Added an `(animate:)` macro, which causes an already-present hook to transition in again, using a specified transition and time.
  * Added a `(hide:)` macro, which removes the contents of a given hook from the passage, but allows the `(show:)` macro to restore the contents later.
 Hooks hidden with `(hide:)` will not re-run any containing macros when `(show:)` is used on them later.
  * Added a `(seq-link:)` macro, a variation of `(cycling-link:)` which does not cycle - it simply turns into plain text on the final string.
  * Added a `(verbatim-print:)` command macro (alias `(v6m-print:)`), a combination of `(verbatim:)` and `(print:)`.
 This is designed especially for printing player-inputted strings that may, for whatever reason, contain markup.